-Barbara Fritchie House - Frederick MD Haunted Place
+Barbara Fritchie House - Frederick MD Real Haunt

 This home now operates as a museum and is believed to be haunted by the ghost of Barbara Fritchie, the heroine of The Ballad of Barbara Fritchie, written by John Greenleaf Whittier in 1864.
 Haunting reports here include a chair that rocks by itself, a pair of feet that have been seen underneath a quilt that is draped over it.
 Lights are also known to turn on and off by themselves in the basement of the house next door, which is also rumored to be occupied by Mrs. Fritchie.

 Recently Shared Experiences & Comments

 Be the first to Share Your Experience with this haunt.

 Share Your Experience or Comments - Barbara Fritchie House

 Disclaimer: Maryland Haunted Houses does not endorse or support trespassing to visit real haunts.
 Before you visit ANY local real haunt, make sure to acquire the appropriate permits and/or permissions, and be respectful of privately owned properties.
 Countless Haunt Hunters have been arrested, ticketed, and reprimanded by the authorities for trespassing.
 To avoid this, be sure to get in touch with the property owners before visiting a haunt, and respect their hours of operation, local regulations, and rules for visiting at all times.
 Happy haunting!